 General Tax Authority Refers 13 Companies To Public Prosecution For Tax Evasion

-Doha, Qatar: Underscoring its commitment to transparency and stronger tax compliance, the General Tax Authority (GTA) has announced the referral of 13 companies to the Public Prosecution for a tax evasion operation amounting to roughly QR36 million.
+(MENAFN- Gulf Times) Underscoring its commitment to transparency and stronger tax compliance, the General Tax Authority (GTA) has announced the referral of 13 companies to the Public Prosecution, which comes after these companies were implicated in tax evasion amounting to roughly QAR 36 million.

-In clarifying the matter, the General Tax Authority confirmed that the companies referred to the Public Prosecution are officially registered in Qatar.
+In clarifying the matter, the GTA confirmed that the companies referred to the Public Prosecution are officially registered in Qatar.
 It further stated that the necessary legal measures have been taken against these entities, in line with the provisions of the Income Tax Law (Law No. 24 of 2018), which explicitly criminalizes fraudulent activities and tax evasion.

-These efforts aim to enhance the business environment and contribute to sustainable development in the State of Qatar.

-The General Tax Authority, through its various departments, continues to work towards fostering a stronger culture of voluntary compliance and building greater public trust in the tax system.
-The goal is to increase compliance rates, reduce evasion, and thereby prevent legal repercussions.
+The Authority, through its various departments, continues to work towards fostering a stronger culture of voluntary compliance and building greater public trust in the tax system.
+The goal is to increase compliance rates, reduce evasion, and thereby prevent legal repercussions

 Legal Disclaimer: